-GWD is now evaluating the most significant medium-term recommendation - the construction of a new water tank on the east side of town.
+GWD is implementing the most significant medium-term recommendation - the construction of a new water tank on Long Hill.
 This project is expected to improve water quality and fire protection.
-More information to follow.
+Design is complete; permitting in spring of 2017.

 GWD personnel continue to conduct monthly system-wide sampling to track water quality changes as improvements are made.
 This data helps GWD make better decisions on future operational and structural changes to the system.